Frequently Asked Questions (FAQs) about the Congregational Vitality Assessment (CVA)

 Q. How often is the CVA updated based on new research?

-A. The CVA is updated at the end of any year in which vitality-related research is newly released (we invite our users to notify us of such research they might learn about at email@example.com).
+A. The CVA is updated at the end of any year in which vitality-related research is newly released (we invite our users to notify us of such research they might discover at firstname.lastname@example.org).

 Q. What should our congregation do after taking the CVA?

 A. There are several things a congregation can do after taking the CVA.